 Not to be confused with the Crepe Myrtle, the true Myrtle flower (Myrtus) is a charming genus of flowering plants rich in history and symbolism.
 Much of Myrtle’s symbolism is drawn from its years of medicinal and food use.
-However, it’s also an excellent landscaping plant and provides blooms, foliage, and berries for cut flower arrangements.
-In this guide, I’ll run through everything you need to know about myrtle flower meaning and symbolism, their history and origins, and their cultural significance around the world.
+In this guide, I’ll run through everything you need to know about myrtle flower meaning and their cultural significance worldwide.